Nathan Rourke: Professional career

-BC Lions
+BC Lions (first stint)

-Rourke was ranked as the seventh-overall prospect entering the 2020 CFL Draft; after being ranked third overall in both September 2019 and December 2019.
+Rourke was ranked as the seventh-overall prospect entering the 2020 CFL draft after being ranked third overall in both September 2019 and December 2019.
 He was eventually drafted in the second round with the 15th overall pick by the BC Lions.
-Rourke was the highest drafted Canadian quarterback since Jesse Palmer in the 2001 CFL Draft.
+Rourke was the highest drafted Canadian quarterback since Jesse Palmer in the 2001 CFL draft.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 In May 2021, he tried out for the New York Giants at wide receiver.

 2021

 On May 19, 2021, Rourke signed a three-year contract with the Lions.
 Rourke started the opening game of the 2021 season against the Saskatchewan Roughriders since Michael Reilly could not play due to a shoulder/arm injury.
 Rourke completed 10 of 18 passes for 194 yards with two touchdowns and two interceptions.
 He was replaced in the second half by Reilly, but Rourke finished the game for the Lions.
 He spent most of the 2021 season as the backup for Reilly and being used in short yardage situations.
 Rourke also started the final game of the regular season on November 19, 2021, where he completed 23 out of 34 pass attempts for 359 yards, one touchdown, and two interceptions.
 He also had seven rush attempts for 34 yards with three touchdowns as he earned his first career win as a starter in the victory over the Edmonton Elks.